Gum Disease Treatment

 At Valley View Dental, our recommendation for gum disease treatment will depend on the severity of your condition.
 More frequent dental cleanings with our hygiene department may be enough to combat the effects of early-stage gum disease (also known as gingivitis), while involved care could be necessary for moderate to severe cases.

-Dr. Miller strongly recommends PerioProtect® as an effective and sensible at-home method for treating the dangerous bacteria that contribute to gum disease.
-The process is simple – our team will provide you with the proper medication and oral trays that have been customized for your unique mouth.
+Dr. Miller strongly recommends PerioProtect® as an effective and Conservative at-home method for treating the dangerous bacteria that contribute to gum disease.
+The process is simple – our team will provide you with FDA approved custom trays that deliver the proper medication to the areas where the tooth brush and floss do not reach.
 The patient simply places the medication in the trays and wears them in the comfort of their own home.
-The medication is able to move under the gums and treat the pockets where bacteria live, bolstering the revitalizing affects you have already achieved during professional cleanings with our team.
+The medication is able to move under the gums and treat the pockets where bacteria live; to decrease the infection, give you fresher breath and whiter teeth.

-Periodontal therapy is an in-depth hygiene service that consists of two parts.
-First, scaling entails cleaning bacteria from below the gum line, and root planing smooths the tough root surfaces to prevent plaque from accumulating there, reinvigorating your smile.
-Advanced soft tissue laser treatment is also available, which reduces the amount of bacteria precisely and comfortably.
+Periodontal therapy is a Special cleaning to address the gum infection.
+First, removal of bacteria from below the gum line and then removal of the cause of the infection.
+Advanced soft tissue laser treatment is also available, which reduces the amount of bacteria precisely and comfortably while stimulating healing.